 What is email deliverability?

-Deliverability is simply the ability of your emails to make it to your contact’s inbox without being filtered out as spam by email providers.
+Email deliverability is simply the ability to get your emails successfully delivered to your contact’s inbox without being filtered out as spam by email providers.

 Although the end goal and concept of deliverability is simple, there are several factors on which it depends, including: